Koichi Ikuta, M.D., Ph.D. Professor

 The immune system has acquired sophisticated control mechanisms as a result of evolution through the war between host and microorganism.
 Cytokines are the molecules important for the immune system.
 Our laboratory aims to elucidate control mechanisms on development and response of the immune system by cytokines.
 We welcome young students with much enthusiasm and interest in immunology.

 Research and EducationInterleukin-7 (IL-7) is a cytokine important for differentiation and maintenance of lymphocytes.
-Focusing on IL-7, our laboratory is now pursuing the following research projects.
+Focusing on IL-7 and IL-7 receptor (IL-7R), our laboratory is now pursuing the following research projects.

-(4) Visualization and function of IL-7- and IL-15-producing stromal cells: In addition to lymphocytes, lymphoid tissues contain stromal cells that form the microenvironment supporting development and response of lymphocytes.
-We aim to elucidate the immune microenvironment by analyzing cytokine-producing stromal cells (Figure 1).
+(3) Visualization and function of IL-7- and IL-15-producing stromal cells: In addition to lymphocytes, lymphoid tissues contain stromal cells that form the microenvironment supporting development and response of lymphocytes.
+We elucidate the immune microenvironment by analyzing cytokine-producing stromal cells (Figure 1B).

-In our laboratory, every graduate student will be involved in one of the projects and trained to acquire the ability to plan, accomplish, and publish one’s work, with the knowledge and techniques on molecular biology, cell biology, and immunology.
+In our laboratory, every graduate student will participate in one of the projects and be trained to acquire the ability to plan, accomplish, and publish one’s work, with the knowledge and techniques on molecular biology and immunology.

 Figure 2.
 Laboratory members

-3. Tani-ichi S, Shinba A, Wagatsuma K, Miyachi H, Kitano S, Imai K, Hara T, and Ikuta K. (2013) The interleukin-7 receptor controls development and maturation of late stages of thymocyte subpopulations.
+4. Tani-ichi S, Shimba A, Wagatsuma K, Miyachi H, Kitano S, Imai K, Hara T, and Ikuta K. (2013) The interleukin-7 receptor controls development and maturation of late stages of thymocyte subpopulations.
 Proc Natl Acad Sci USA, 110:612-617.

 LaboratoryProfessor: Koichi Ikuta